AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-use-sqoop-curl.md

 ---
-title: Use Hadoop Sqoop with Curl in HDInsight | Azure
+title: Use Hadoop Sqoop with Curl in HDInsight - Azure | Azure
 description: Learn how to remotely submit Sqoop jobs to HDInsight using Curl.
 services: hdinsight
 documentationcenter: ''